Short Stories

 Habits.
 Seldom changed habits.
 Walking along the hallway I gently pushed open the door to the kitchen, and got a shock.

-My whole family were there, sitting around the old wooden table, looking, staring in my direction, and not a word being spoken.
+My whole family were there, sitting around the old wooden table, looking, staring in my direction, not a word was being spoken.

 They were all dressed, as though they were going on a trip.